nununo/pyVela2017/README-develop.md

 $ pylint candle2017 common/ inputs/ player/ log/
 ```

-No efforts were made to address or mute some of `pylint`'s recommendations or warnings.
+No efforts were made to address or mute some of `pylint`'s errors, warnings or recommendations.
 In particular:

-* `Catching too general exception Exception` warnings are actually needed.
+* The `Catching too general exception Exception` warnings are on code that really needs to catch broad exceptions.
-* `Instance of '<ClassName>' has no 'factory' member` results from a `pylint` limitation with regards to the dynamic `factory` attribute added by Twisted to protocol instances.
+* The `Instance of '<ClassName>' has no 'factory' member` errors result from a `pylint` limitation with regards to the dynamic `factory` attribute added by Twisted to protocol instances.
-* `Method name "<camelCaseNamedMethod>" doesn't conform to snake_case naming style` results from the fact that Twisted predates PEP-8.
+* The `Method name "<camelCaseNamedMethod>" doesn't conform to snake_case naming style` convention recommendation results from the fact that Twisted predates PEP-8.

-The remaining `pylint` (very minor) complaints could be addressed; but weren't.
+The remaining `pylint` (very minor) outputs could be addressed; but weren't.
 Linting output was taken as useful advise, not as *strict law*.